swisscom/dopc/README.md

 **200 OK**

-Returns the removed execution.
-See GET for the response body format.
+See GET for the list of returned properties.

 **404 Not Found**